rootlyhq/backstage-plugin/README.md

 Because of the features provided by the plugin, an API key with full access to your Rootly domain is required.
 - Read access on services is needed to list services, write access to link entities to services.
+- Read access on functionalities is needed to list functionalities, write access to link entities to functionalities.
 - Read access on incidents needed to list incidents.

 1. Go to `Profile` -> `Manage API Keys`.